 Social science students conduct research as part of their degree.
 Students learn how to formulate a research question, find information to answer that question, and analyze their findings.
 Research skills help social science graduates pursue jobs as analysts and researchers.

 Social science students strengthen communication skills by completing assignments like research papers, group projects, and presentations.
-The ability to communicate in diverse formats helps graduates succeed in every field.
+The ability to communicate in diverse formats helps graduates succeed in many fields.

 Social science majors must possess strong investigative and problem-solving skills to understand society and draw conclusions from data.
 Problem-solving abilities benefit many social science professionals, including educators, business professionals, and government employees.